zaydiscold/localizer/README.md

 localizer scans pages for times with timezone labels and quietly rewrites them to your local time. the page looks like it was always written for you.

-built this because i was on claude's status page and it said "resolved at 11:49 UTC." what the fuck is a UTC.
+built this because i was on claude status page, "11:49 UTC." what the fuck is a UTC.also what tbe bell did those shows mean by 8/7 central who was this designed for.

 <br>
 <br>